 Reflexivity: A challenge for the researcher as practitioner?

 Arber, Anne (2006) Reflexivity: A challenge for the researcher as practitioner?
 Journal of Research in Nursing, 11 (2). pp. 147-157.

 In this article I focus on what it means have a dual identity as a practitioner and a researcher within an ethnographic research study in the context of a hospice.
 I discuss moments when I experienced the tension between the roles of researcher and practitioner during fieldwork.
 I discuss some of the difficulties of managing the boundary between closeness and distance in terms of the observer and participant roles adopted.
 I explore the challenges for the researcher with a dual identity and how methods of reflexive accounting enhance the credibility of such a study.
 Thus I document the lived experience of my fieldwork; my thoughts and feelings when the insider and outsider identities collide; and how the identity crisis that resulted was resolved.

 |Additional Information :||The final, definitive version of this paper has been published in Journal of Research in Nursing, 11/2, March/2006 by SAGE Publications Ltd. All rights reserved. ©|

-|Deposited On:||24 Nov 2010 11:46|
+|Date Deposited :||24 Nov 2010 11:46|